 5 Butcher Block Countertop Ideas That Can Totally Transform Your Kitchen

 There’s a lot to love about the humble butcher block countertop.
-Sure, there’s a lot to know about picking and caring for a butcher block countertop, and the farmhouse kitchen–ready look isn’t for everyone, but as far as kitchen décor ideas go, this one is a solid pick.
-Like kitchen backsplash ideas, a wood countertop can be added without a total kitchen overhaul; it can serve as a whole-kitchen countertop style or just an accent detail on a kitchen island.
+Sure, there’s much to know about picking and caring for a butcher block countertop, and the farmhouse kitchen–easy look isn’t for everyone, but as far as kitchen décor ideas go, this one is a solid pick.
+Just like a kitchen backsplash, a wood countertop can be added without a total kitchen overhaul; it can serve as a whole-kitchen countertop style or just an accent detail on a kitchen island.
 And, no matter where it goes, a butcher block countertop adds a guaranteed pop of organic warmth to a space—and who doesn’t want that?

-After deciding where to put it, picking what, exactly, a butcher block countertop will look like is the next step.
-Dark woods or countertops with dark stains look polished and elegant, without crossing over into too formal.
+After deciding where to put it, picking a style for a butcher block countertop is the next step.
+Dark woods or countertops with dark stains look polished and elegant, without being too formal.
 A dark wood countertop also minimizes the rustic feel of the design choice by mimicking the look and feel of a quartz or granite countertop.
 The colors in darker wood countertops are also typically more uniform, which might appeal to anyone with a strong love of consistency.
 Lighter woods and stains, on the other hand, feel warmer and more rustic.
 These butcher block looks often vary in color, with streaks, stripes, or squares of different-colored wood.
 The varied look can make fitting a new wood countertop into a preexisting kitchen tricky, but by no means impossible.

 As the below kitchens prove, butcher block countertops can go with kitchen cabinets of almost any color, though wood kitchen cabinets are definitely the number one material pick.
 More contemporary laminate cabinets are a little too streamlined to pair with this high-impact countertop option, though wood cabinets in traditional, rustic, or contemporary styles make great matches.